Knowledge CentrePolicy BriefsResearchAcademic CentreThink PiecesNewsJoinAboutContact

 Drivers

 There is no restriction on the number of drivers (“badges”) permitted to operate taxis.
 Drivers have to pass a driving and knowledge test.
-The knowledge test has recently been simplified although some in the industry claim that people have been failed for trivial reasons.
-The number of badges has fallen steadily from 488 in 2014 to 363 in 2023.
-It is probable that the operation of Jersey Lifts has contributed to this reduction.
+The knowledge test has recently been simplified, although some in the industry claim that people have been failed for trivial reasons.
+The test requires knowledge of a number of Jersey routes to be memorised, even though all vehicles are now equipped with satellite navigation.
+The number of badges has fallen steadily from 488 in 2014 to 363 in 2023 (the most recent figure that is available).
+It is possible that the operation of Jersey Lifts has contributed to this reduction.

 Having a badge without the ability to operate a taxi is of little use.
 The current practice is stated to be that when a plate is surrendered it is offered to the next badge holder on the waiting list.
 The relevant government website states: “You may want to apply for inclusion on the restricted taxi or cab licence waiting list.
 Request a form for this when you receive your badge.”
 However, as explained in the previous section strict conditions apply.

-The 4 March 2024 FoI response stated that of the holders of the 220 plates held by individuals (52 were held by companies), 146 (66%) were 60 or over and 61 (28%) were 70 or over.
-Only 30 (14%) were under 50 and of those only 7 were under 40.
+As of April 2025, 216 plates were held by individuals (the rest were held by companies), and of these 147 (68%) were aged 60 or over and 60 (28%) were 70 or over.
+Only 27 (13%) were under 50 years of age, and of those only 6 were under 40.
 An FoI request asked how many holders of licences were women.
 The response was –

 This information is not held in recorded form.
 To provide an answer to the request would require extraction and manipulation of data to produce new information.
 A Scheduled Public Authority is not required to manipulate and create new data sets.